aphp/edspdf/docs/recipes/annotation.md

 !!! aphp "Data annotation at AP-HP's CDW"

-    At AP-HP, we recently moved away from a rule- and Java-based PDF extraction pipeline (using PDFBox) to one using EDS-PDF.
+    At AP-HP's CDW[^1], we recently moved away from a rule- and Java-based PDF extraction pipeline (using PDFBox) to one using EDS-PDF.
 Hence, EDS-PDF is used in production, helping extract text from around 100k PDF documents every day.

-    To train our pipeline presently in production, we annotated **around 270 documents**, and reached a **f1-score of 95%** on the body classification.
+    To train our pipeline presently in production, we annotated **around 270 documents**, and reached a **f1-score of 91%** on the body classification.

 ## Preparing the data for annotation